Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 Concentration and attention

-The Montessori method emphasizes the development of concentration and attention in children.
-The activities offered are designed to promote prolonged periods of concentration.
+The Montessori method emphasizes the development of children's concentration and attention.
+The activities offered are designed to encourage prolonged periods of focus.

-Math Flash Cards - MathéQuiz™ are a great tool to develop these skills.
+Math Flashcards - MathéQuiz™ are an excellent tool for developing these skills.
 By encouraging children to focus on solving math problems, they strengthen their attention and thinking skills.

 Math flash cards to develop concentration